CyberFlameGO/svnpython/Doc/library/select.rst

 .. attribute:: kevent.filter

-   Name of the kernel filter.
+   Name of the kernel filter

    +---------------------------+---------------------------------------------+
    | Constant                  | Meaning                                     |